West Hollywood Votes To Request Removal Of Donald Trump’s Star From Hollywood Walk Of Fame

 Whether or not Trump’s star will actually be removed, however, is far from clear.
 Monday’s resolution was non-binding, and indeed, the star isn’t even in West Hollywood.
 It’s in Hollywood, a separate city, and it’s managed and maintained by two private entities: the Hollywood Chamber of Commerce and the Hollywood Historic Trust.

-Last month, Leron Gubler, then the president of the Chamber of Commerce, said that there’s no precedent for removing a star, and that removing one is highly unlikely to ever happen.
+Last month, Leron Gubler, then the president of the Chamber of Commerce, said that there’s no precedent for removing a star and that removing one is highly unlikely to ever happen.

 “Once a star has been added to the walk, it is considered a part of the historic fabric of the Hollywood Walk of Fame.
 Because of this, we have never removed a star from the walk.”